playgen/SUGAR-SocialGamification/doc/development/index.md

 ## API Service

-The SUGAR API Service is build using [ASP.NET Core](https://docs.asp.net/en/latest/intro.html) (MVC/WebAPI) as a [.NET Core](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/) project.
+The SUGAR API Service is build using [ASP.NET Core](https://docs.asp.net/en/latest/intro.html) (MVC/WebAPI).

-Currently the service is built for the [.NETFramework 4.6](https://docs.microsoft.com/en-us/dotnet/articles/core/packages#frameworks) target so will only run on Windows systems, however this will soon be made compatible with the cross-platform NetStandard runtimes.
+Currently the service is built for the [.NETCoreApp 2.0](https://docs.microsoft.com/en-us/dotnet/core/packages#net-core-application) target so will only run on Windows systems, however this will soon be made compatible with the cross-platform NetStandard runtimes.

-Building the WebAPI project produces a Windows executable that can be executed directly to run the service in a console mode for debugging, or alternatively the service can be hosted in IIS or IIS express.
-In future releases the service will be made available as a [Docker image](https://www.docker.com/) for easy deployment.
+Building the WebAPI project produces a Windows or Linux executable that can be executed directly to run the service in a console mode for debugging, or alternatively the service can be hosted in IIS or IIS express.
+SUGAR is setup to also run in a windows or linux hosted docker container.
+See the [docker section](xref:docker).

 ### Database